learn-co-curriculum/dsc-pandas-eda-lab/README.md

 ## Summary

-Congratulations, you've completed an exploratory data analysis of a popular dataset!
+Congratulations, you've completed an exploratory data analysis of a popular dataset.
 You saw how to inspect the distributions of individual columns, subsets of columns, correlations, and new engineered features.